-If you’re looking for a little historical sightseeing and fun in the water on your travels to Croatia, experiencing all the best things to do in Hvar is a must!
+Looking for a little historical sightseeing and fun in the water on your travels to Croatia?
+Experiencing all the best things to do in Hvar is a must!

-There’s an endless number of tourist attractions in Hvar Island to keep even the pickiest of travellers happy.
-The natural beauty of the resort island of Hvar is a rare treasure.
-Among the most compelling places to go in Hvar are secluded beaches, hiking trails, and fields of lavender.
+There’s an endless number of tourist attractions on Hvar Island to keep even the pickiest of travellers happy.
+The natural beauty of the resort island is a rare treasure.
+Among the most compelling places to go are secluded beaches, hiking trails, and fields of lavender.
 Hvar Island is also home to a hilltop fortress, historic cathedral, and 13th-century walls.

-Not sure what to do in Hvar Island?
-Plan your trip with this Hvar attractions guide including the best places to visit in Hvar Island…
+Not sure what to do on Hvar Island?
+Plan your trip with this complete guide to the best places to visit in Hvar!